THE BEAUTY OF BUTTERS: USES & BENEFITS FOR SKIN & HAIR

-- Natural cosmetic butters are derived from the extracts of natural sources such as seeds/kernels, beans, and nuts.
+- Natural skincare butters are derived from the extracts of natural sources such as seeds/kernels, beans, and nuts.

 - Butters are thicker than creams and lotions, because they do not contain water.
 Their fatty acid profile gives them their solid consistency at room temperature.